ZhangLi-CS/GCP_Optimization/README.md

     <td>68.3</td>
   </tr>
 </table>
-*The models which with `*` can be download from pytroch, you can find other models in Section `Main Results and Models`
+*The models which with * can be download from pytroch, other models can be find in Section Main Results and Models

 ## Experiments on Object Detection and Instance Segmentation

 We use the [mmdetection](https://github.com/open-mmlab/mmdetection) to test our models on Object Detection and Instance Segmentation.